benbrastmckie/.config/README.md

 pip3 install --user pynvim
 ```

+If `treesitter` throws an error, you can try running `:TSUpdate` in NeoVim.
 Troubleshoot any errors that persist by continuing to run `:checkhealth`, following the advice provided for each error.
 All warnings can be ignored.